FabricMC/fabric-docs/develop/networking.md

 ### How Do We Fix the Crash? {#how-do-we-fix-the-crash}

-To fix this issue, you need to understand how Minecraft communicates between the game client and dedicated
+To fix this issue, you need to understand how the game client and dedicated server communicate:
-server:

 ![Sides](/assets/develop/networking/sides.png)